 It is extremely important that this year my festive dinner include a side of sprouts, because last year I had too much on my mind, and unfortunately it's the small things that get forgotten.
 To make up for my mishaps, I went all-out on Christmas day.
 I dressed the sprouts up real pretty with brown butter and cranberries.
 I didn't know how this would fare given my family's traditional British roots, but they embraced the change like troopers.
 I've even had a few requests for the recipe since.

-For the past 2 weeks, Trader Joe's has been selling these ridiculous looking brussel sprout stalks, or as Mr. H puts it 'sprout wands which also double as sprout swords'.
+For the past 2 weeks, Trader Joe's has been selling these ridiculous looking brussel sprout stalks, or as Brent puts it 'sprout wands which also double as sprout swords'.
 We had a few people over this past weekend, and I've never seen such a conversation starter.
 It's awfully deceiving just how many sprouts grow on a foot-long stalk.
-I just barely made a dent with this 4 serving recipe.
-I'm now thinking about getting creative next week and shredding them raw into a salad, which, honestly, I had mixed feeling about until I saw this recipe Brussel Sprout Salad with Red Onion and Pecorino by Ashley from Not Without Salt.
-Now this is a salad to impress.
+I just barely made a dent in my sprout stalk with this 4 serving recipe.
+I'm now thinking about getting creative next week and shredding them raw into a salad.

 makes 4 servings